etiennedevaux/warksar/README.md

 So far approach 1 would seem easier to manage and maintain, although approach 2 is likely to work better with small video clips.
 Approach 1 will be deployed for now.

+By default all images and image boxes are given an ID.
+This may not be strictly necessary, but if the id is in place it makes it easier to use CSS to target individual images.

 Many images will be assigned an id so that they can be individually manipulated from CSS.

 ### Background Image